The second moment of Ramanujan sums: Introduction

-Chan and Kumchev utilized Perron's formula to express $C_2(x, y)$ as an integral along the line $Re(s)=1+1/\log x$ in their paper.
-Their analysis focused on the integral over the contour $\Gamma(\alpha, \beta, T)$ as defined in \cite{TH} (equation (3.8)).
-The unsmooth cutoff function used by Chan and Kumchev imposes a restriction $yx^{-1}\ge (\log x)^{2B}$, which we resolve by replacing it with a smooth cutoff function $W$.
+First, our method yields an asymptotic formula uniformly in ranges where $y$ may be as close to $x$ as $y/x\to 1$.
+This relies on the smooth cutoff (see Remark~\ref{shifting}), which enables a larger contour shift than is available with a sharp cutoff.

-Furthermore, Chan’s method relies on the computation of integrals over a zero-free region of $\zeta(s)$.
-Under RH, all zeros of $\zeta(s)$ are on the line $Re(s)=\frac{1}{2}$ which allows larger zero-free region and sharper bounds of $C(c,y)$.
+Second, in certain ranges where $y$ is large, our estimate improves upon those obtained by Chan and Kumchev.
+For instance, when $y=2x^2$, both results yield a main term of order $x^4$.
+Combining the estimate \eqref{eq:C_3} for $C_3$ with the bounds for other terms, we obtain an error term of order $x^{3+\varepsilon}$, whereas the result of Chan and Kumchev yields an error term of size $x^{\frac{7}{2}}(\log x)^{10}$.

-Recently, there has been growing interest in investigating the mean values of Ramanujan sums across number fields, leading to significant findings (see \cite{ref:Nowak, Nowak, ref:JCG, ref:SC}).
-Our method can be extended to improve results in the number field case.
-For illustration, we build upon the work of Chan and Kumchev (as referenced in \cite{TH}), focusing on the integer ring—a common illustrative case.
+Furthermore, Chan?s method relies on the computation of integrals over a zero-free region of $\zeta(s)$.
+Under RH, all zeros of $\zeta(s)$ are on the line $Re(s)=\frac{1}{2}$ which allows larger zero-free region and sharper bounds of $C(x,y)$.

-\section{preliminary}
+\section{Preliminary}